MichaelYoDev/goTasks/README.md

 # goTasks

 A command-line task manager written in Go.
 Tasks are stored in a local CSV file and manipulated via subcommands.
-Inspired by the Unix philosophy: simple, focused, and fast.

 ## Features
     - Add tasks from the terminal
     - View active or all tasks